johanngan/pmd-bot/dynamicinfo/README.md

 ## Refreshing
 A lot of the dungeon state model uses caching, so that the bot doesn't need to reload the entire dungeon state every turn.
 Information to be reloaded every turn is designated in `stateinfo.reloadEveryTurn()`, while information to be reloaded only once per floor is designated in `stateinfo.reloadEveryFloor()`.

+## The _visible_ dungeon state model
+The bot can also access the _visible_ dungeon state as a single object (`visibleinfo.state`), defined in [`visibleinfo.lua`](visibleinfo.lua).
+The data model follows almost exactly the same format as the full dungeon state object (`stateinfo.state`), except with fields containing inaccessible information set to `nil`.
+In most cases, only leaf nodes in the state model (non-table fields) are set to `nil`, so as to avoid causing errors in code from accessing fields in invalid subtables.
+Notable exceptions to this general format are described in the following sections.

+### Removed fields
+Certain fields are completely inaccessible to the player, and as such are removed entirely from the state model in `visibleinfo.state`.
+Removed fields include:
+- `dungeon.conditions.naturalWeather()`
+- `dungeon.conditions.weatherTurnsLeft()`
+- The entire `dungeon.counters` subcontainer

+### Modified fields
+A few fields are modified from `stateinfo.state` because their full specifications are inaccessible to the player, but it does not make sense to simply remove access to certain fields.
+Modified fields include:
+- `dungeon.conditions.mudSport()` takes the place of `dungeon.conditions.mudSportTurnsLeft()`.
+The modified field is a boolean flag for whether or not Mud Sport is active.
+- `dungeon.conditions.waterSport()` takes the place of `dungeon.conditions.waterSportTurnsLeft()`.
+The modified field is a boolean flag for whether or not Water Sport is active.

+### Variable-length array fields
+Empty tables already have a well-defined meaning with variable-length array fields.
+As such, they will instead be set to `nil` in `visibleinfo.state` if their values are unknown.
+The following fields are nullable variable-length arrays:
+- `monster.statuses`
+- `monster.moves`